ashutosh-narkar/opa-test-plugin/README.md

 The following graphs show the latency distribution for the *App, Envoy and OPA (NOP policy)* and *App, Envoy and OPA (RBAC policy)* condition and plot the latencies seen by using the Google C++ gRPC client and Envoy’s in-built gRPC client in the External authorization filter configuration.
-The first graph is created when *100 requests/sec* are sent to the application while the second one for *1000 requests/sec*.
+The first graph is when *100 requests/sec* are sent to the application while the second one for *1000 requests/sec*.

 ![hist_100_google_vs_envoy](./docs/hist_google_vs_envoy_grpc_100.png)